MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/data-and-databinding.md

 For more information on data binding, see [Data Binding Basics](~/xamarin-forms/xaml/xaml-basics/data-binding-basics.md) which is part four of the [Xamarin.Forms XAML Basics article series](~/xamarin-forms/xaml/xaml-basics/index.md).

 ### Binding Cells
 Properties of cells (and children of cells) can be bound to properties of objects in the `ItemsSource`.
-For example, a ListView could be used to present a list of employees with images.
+For example, a ListView could be used to present a list of employees.

 The employee class: